Jacks-01/dnd-notes/content/Races/Eluran.md

 ## **Sun Eluran**

-As a sun eluran, you possess a hunter’s instincts and can unleash a fearsome roar.
-Sun elurans are more physically imposing than their moon counterparts and tend to have manes or patterns of dark spots or stripes on their fur.
+Cats that roar, such as lions, tigers, leopards, and jaguars, are best represented by sun elurans.
+Sun elurans possess a hunter’s instincts and can unleash a fearsome roar.
+They are often more physically imposing than their moon counterparts and tend to have manes or patterns of spots or stripes on their fur.

 ### **Thunderous Roar.**

 As an action, you can unleash a mighty, earth-shaking roar.
-When you do so, each Large or smaller creature within 10 feet of you must succeed on a Constitution saving throw with a DC equal to **8 + your Strength modifier + your proficiency bonus** or be knocked prone.
-Once you unleash your roar, you can’t do so again until you finish a long rest.
+When you do so, each Large or smaller creature within 10 feet of you must succeed on a Constitution saving throw (DC = **8 + your Strength modifier + your proficiency bonus**) or be knocked prone.
+You can’t use this trait again until you finish a long rest.

 ### **Hunter’s Weapon Training.**